 MTDSales = TOTALMTD(SUM('Global-Superstore'[Sales]), 'Calendar'[Date])

-As you see in above screen shot it returns the month running total for January Month sales & for next month it will start sales summation from the beginning.
+As you can observe in the screenshot above, it returns the month running total for January Month sales, and for next month it will start sales summation from the beginning.

 Recommended Post: TOTALQTD DAX

 Hope you enjoyed the post.
 Your valuable feedback, question, or comments about this post are always welcome or you can leave us message on our contact form , we will revert to you asap.